 The goal of this post is to let everyone who suffers from chronic pain syndrome, which includes chronic back pain, piriformis syndrome, sciatica, arthritis, etc. that they are not alone, that what you are experiencing is completely normal, and to provide you with some practical tips that will support you in your healing journey.

 And btw, I am a huge believer that it’s totally possible for you to get better and restore your body, even if you’ve been experiencing chronic back pain for years.
-I’ve had pain for seven years dealing with piriformis syndrome, herniated disc, ankylosing spondylitis and pelvic inflammation.
+I’ve had pain for seven years dealing with piriformis syndrome, herniated disc, ankylosing spondylitis, and pelvic inflammation.
 So I do have a clear idea of what you may be going through.
 Let’s dive in, shall we?

-If you have few minutes, I made a video post for this (thought why not right?), but if not, I summarized the video below for your convenience 🙂
+If you have a few minutes, I made a video post for this (thought why not right?), but if not, I summarized the video below for your convenience 🙂

 Chronic Pain Syndrome – Video